Close

 The git log command lets you list the project history, filter it, and search for specific changes.
 While git status lets you inspect the working directory and the staging area, git log only shows the committed history.

 The same log of commited history can be found within the Bitbucket UI by accessing the “commits” view of a repository.
 The commits view for our demo repository can be found at: https://bitbucket.org/dans9190/tutorial-documentation-tests/commits/all.
-This view will have similar output to the git log command line utility.
+This view will have a similar output to the git log command line utility.
 It can be used to find and identify a commit to undo.

-In the following example you can see several things in the history but each change is, at it's root, a commit so that's what we'll need to find and undo.
+In the following example you can see several things in the history but each change is, at its root, a commit so that's what we'll need to find and undo.

 $ git status